-First up, brand new this month is Stowaway, the Chris Hemsworth and Miles Teller-starring thriller from Top Gun: Maverick director Joseph Kosinski.
-Beyond that, we also have the likes of sci-fi flicks like Oxygen or I Am Your Mother, the stylish revenge thriller Kate, the star-studded The Irishman, I'm Thinking of Ending Things, or The Devil All the Time, as well as heist adventure Army of Thieves, Stephen King adaptation Gerald's Game, and much, much more besides.
-We have, unfortunately, had to take out Uncut Gems as the movie is no longer available on Netflix in the US.
-If you're looking for wider lists, check out the best Netflix shows and the best Netflix movies available now.
+The highly anticipated Chris Evans vs. Ryan Gosling thriller The Gray Man hit the streamer this month, which makes for a pretty nice double feature when combined with Spiderhead, the Chris Hemsworth and Miles Teller-led flick from Top Gun: Maverick director Joseph Kosinski.
+Beyond that, we also have sci-fi selections like Oxygen or I Am Your Mother, the stylish revenge thriller Kate, the star-studded The Irishman, I'm Thinking of Ending Things, or The Devil All the Time, as well as heist adventure Army of Thieves, Stephen King adaptation Gerald's Game, and much, much more.
+If you're looking for more expansive lists, check out the best Netflix shows and the best Netflix movies available now.
 But before that, without further ado, scroll on for our roundup of the very best Netflix thrillers to get streaming right away.

 The best Netflix thrillers out now